stephenhouser/f-engrave/README.md

 ## New Versions

 To make `f-engrave` work well on macOS there are a few minor changes to the Python source code `f-engrave.py`.
+The `macOS-update.sh` script is an attempt to automate this process.
+It does the following (or at least tries to):

 * Adding `/usr/local/bin` to the environment path.
 I was uanble to do this properly with the application package creation process, so this is a little bit of a hack.